-To ensure maximum performance as well as the long and safe operation of your motorcycle, note the following points regarding the specified tires.
+To maximize the performance, durability, and safe operation of your motorcycle, note the following points regarding the specified tires.

 Tire air pressure

 The tire air pressure should be checked and, if necessary, adjusted before each ride.

 - The tire air pressure must be checked and adjusted on cold tires (i.e., when the temperature of the tires equals the ambient temperature). - The tire air pressure must be adjusted in accordance with the riding speed and with the total weight of rider, passenger, cargo, and accessories approved for this model.